LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-am-having-a-meltdown.md

 this is what melting feels like,

-I am blending into expansion,
+I am blending into thy,

-waking up another layer.
+waking up in another height.